DAS4Whales/DAS4Whales/DAS4Whales_ExampleNotebook.md

 ### Load raw DAS data

-Loads the data using the pre-defined slected channels.
+Loads the data using the pre-defined selected channels.

 ```python